Hope Emerson: Professional career

-Emerson did not like doing a scene in Cry of the City in which she had to choke the actor Richard Conte.
+Emerson did not like doing a scene in Cry of the City in which she had to choke actor Richard Conte.
 In the 1951 film Double Crossbones, Emerson played the pirate Anne Bonny.
 During filming, she accidentally pinned actor Donald O'Connor to the ship's rail with her body.
 The accident resulted in O'Connor having a cracked rib.

-Emerson also appeared on the ABC game show Quizzing the News, followed by her role as hillbilly host Maw Shufflebottom on the CBS variety show Kobb's Corner.
-She was featured on an episode of This Is Your Life, a television show that was based around family or friends luring a special guest to a specific event without them knowing.
+Emerson was a panelist on the ABC game show Quizzing the News (1948–1949) and played hillbilly host Maw Shufflebottom on the CBS variety show Kobb's Corner (1948).

+She was featured on an episode of This Is Your Life, a television show that presented one individual's achievements and life per show, with family, friends and co-workers providing anecdotes.
 After the host Ralph Edwards appeared, the rest of the episode focused on Emerson's life as told by people who knew her.
 It all happened in front of a live studio audience, and it was "considered quite an honor to be chosen."
-Her other film roles included Thieves' Highway, Rosanna McCoy, House of Strangers, and Dancing in the Dark.

 Emerson had a regular role as Mother on the detective series Peter Gunn (1958–1961), for which she received an Emmy nomination.
 She left Peter Gunn after its first season for a starring role on the CBS sitcom The Dennis O'Keefe Show (1959–60).

+She was also in the cast of 1940s radio shows The Adventures of Topper and Happy Island.